Maria Anna von Genzinger: Death and mourning

-The letter gives no hint at all that Marianne was ill, but in fact she died only two months later, on 26 January 1793.
+The letter gives no hint at all that Genzinger was ill, but in fact she died only two months later, on 26 January 1793.
 The cause of death was given as "lung ulcers."
 She was 38 years old.
-Haydn's feelings at the time are not preserved, though the musicologist H. C. Robbins Landon suggests that his F Minor Variations for piano, which stand out in Haydn's oeuvre for their tone of impassioned anguish, may have been written as a tacit commemoration of Marianne.
+Haydn's feelings at the time are not preserved, though the musicologist H. C. Robbins Landon suggests that his F Minor Variations for piano, which stand out in Haydn's oeuvre for their tone of impassioned anguish, may have been written as a tacit commemoration of Genzinger.

 Karl Geiringer writes "With Marianne's death, something never to be recaptured went out of Haydn's life.
 A certain sarcasm in his nature began to show, an asperity of which the diary of his second trip to London offers many instances."